amazon-science/domain-knowledge-injection/README.md

 ## Injecting domain knowledge in language models for task-oriented dialogue systems

-This project contains the code to reproduce the results in *Injecting domain knowledge in language models for task-oriented dialogue systems*
+This project contains the code to reproduce the results in:

 > [EMNLP 2022] [Injecting domain knowledge in language models for task-oriented dialogue systems](https://www.amazon.science/publications/injecting-domain-knowledge-in-language-models-for-task-oriented-dialogue-systems)